abigailcorcelli/abigailcorcelli.github.io/README.md

 # My final project for CIS 1051
 My project is two-fold: first, small-scale analysis and visualization of two metadata files that are the result of research I've been doing for a different project here at Temple.
-And second, make these visualizations publicly accessable on a webpage.
+And second, make these visualizations publicly accessable on a webpage: abigailcorcelli.github.io/.

 Video overviewing the project: